Processing Events with algorithms

 For a hands-on experience with SDK algorithms using C++, the simplest approach is to explore our collection of samples.
 These demonstrate the processing of events:

-• the simplest example in C++ using the Camera class of SDK Driver API can be found in our C++ Get Started tutorial where we show how to apply FlipXAlgorithm on the stream directly in the callback function of the CD events:
+• the simplest example in C++ using the Camera class of SDK Stream API can be found in our C++ Get Started tutorial where we show how to apply FlipXAlgorithm on the stream directly in the callback function of the CD events:

 auto flipx_algo = Metavision::FlipXAlgorithm(camera_width - 1);